Exclusive: Cash-strapped Venezuela offers India's ONGC oil stake - sources

 Opposition lawmakers say oil deals which bypass the legislature are therefore null.
 They have been warning foreign companies away from what they say are firesale deals that throw a lifeline to Maduro's government.

+"Any change to the shareholding structure of a joint venture should be approved by (congress)," wrote Jose Guerra, president of the congressional finance committee, in a message to Reuters.

+Asked if such a change would be approved by the legislature, he responded "I don't think so.
+The government has refused to present those issues to (Congress)."

-The business climate remains poor in the volatile and violent South American country, which is laboring under shortages of food and medicine shortages.
+The business climate remains poor in the volatile and violent South American country, which is laboring under shortages of food and medicine.
 More than three months of protests have left at least 90 people dead.

+Recent comments by a Socialist Party candidate about a new legislative superbody created by Maduro have also spooked some in the oil sector.
+Hermann Escarra, a constitutional lawyer, suggested during a speech at PDVSA that the future constituent assembly could rewrite parts of the constitution that allow joint ventures with foreign oil companies.

 Still, as Maduro's government has no easy sources of financing beyond the oil sector, foreign oil companies stand to get a good price for assets on sale.